henryw374/blog/posts/revisiting-clojure-donts-concat.md

 Date: 2025-02-14
 Tags: clojure

-# Nostalgia city
+# Nostalgia City

 I've recently started maintaining a Clojure codebase that hasn't been touched for over a decade - all Clojure devs that built and maintained it are long gone.
-It's using java8, Clojure 1.6 and libs like korma and noir - remember those?
+It's using java8, Clojure 1.6 and libs like `korma` and `noir` - remember those?
 Contrary to the prevailing Clojure lore, upgrading Clojure will not be just a matter of changing version numbers in the lein project.clj.

 I find one of the most dated aspects of the project is the laziness.
 I only use laziness as an explicit choice and have done so for many years.
 Laziness is a feature I find I rarely need, but is sometimes just the right fit.